English 300 – Introduction to English Studies

 Attendance -- Excessive absences will severely affect your ability to complete this course satisfactorily.
 If you miss two weeks of class, your grade will be lowered one letter and you might consider withdrawing.
 If you miss three weeks (whatever the excuse), you will have missed so much of the course material and instruction, you will unconditionally fail the course.

-Papers -- You will write five papers: a self-reflective essay, a close reading, annotations to two poems, a paper exploring the author in his or her own context, and a paper exploring the historical and/or gender context of a work.
+You will write four papers: a self-reflective essay, a close reading, annotations to two poems, and a final researched paper exploring the historical, gender or critical context of a work.
 Specific guidelines for the essays will be discussed in class and will available on the web site.

 Grading